MattHarr1s/personal-website-project/README.md

 Does your wife currently have a mailing list set up, or do we need to set one up for her?

 Great job, your Milestone 2 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+## Milestone 3 Feedback
+Great job here Matt.
+Go ahead and get started on development.
+This layout will be a breeze using Bootstrap.
+Your Milestone 3 passes at Tier IV.